Paths and cylinders

 An -simplex is said to be nondegenerate if it is not in the image of any degeneracy map.

 for the full subcategory on the nondegenerate simplices, with monomorphisms between them.

 This is called the category of non-degenerate simplices.

 See at barycentric subdivision – Relation to the category of simplices.

-The inclusion of the non-generate simplices has a left adjoint and is hence a reflective subcategory.
+If has the property that every face of every non-degenerate simplex is again non-degenerate, then the inclusion of the category of non-generate simplices has a left adjoint and is hence a reflective subcategory.